tauri-apps/tauri/tools/rust/cargo-tauri-bundle/Readme.md

 ## Contributing

-`cargo-proton-bundle` has ambitions to be inclusive project and welcome contributions from anyone.
+`cargo-tauri-bundle` has ambitions to be inclusive project and welcome contributions from anyone.
 Please abide by the Rust code of conduct.

 ## Status